The Quiet Discipline of Teaching Well

 Coherence shapes learning.

-Without purpose, teaching becomes an inventory of things the teacher knows, rather than a journey the student needs.
+Without purpose, teaching becomes an inventory of things the teacher knows, rather than a path the student actually needs to travel.

 Evidence, Insight, and Grounding